ESA-VirES/VirES-Python-Client/docs/readme.rst

 .. _xarray.Dataset: http://xarray.pydata.org/en/stable/data-structures.html#dataset

-The cdflib_ library is used to read CDF files.
+cdflib_ is used to read CDF files.

 .. _cdflib: https://github.com/MAVENSDC/cdflib

+The project is on GitHub at https://github.com/ESA-VirES/VirES-Python-Client - please feel free to contribute with any code/suggestions/comments.

+A repository of example notebooks can be found at https://github.com/smithara/viresclient_examples.
+We welcome contribution of notebooks to this repository that show some short analyses or generating useful figures.

 Installation
 ------------

-Python ≥ 3.5 is required for full support.
+Python ≥ 3.5 is required for full support (since cdflib requires ≥ 3.5).

 Python 3.4 can also be used, but conversion from CDF to pandas/xarray is not supported - you can still download and save CDF files - :meth:`viresclient.ReturnedData.to_file`, or download as CSV files and convert to pandas - :meth:`viresclient.ReturnedData.as_dataframe`.
 (Partial?) support for 2.7 and 3.4 could be added in the future, but their usage is not recommended (https://python3statement.org/).